 Over 140 patients have been treated with the aid of the Brain Bolt since 2015.

 1 in 3 Canadians are affected by brain disease, traumatic brain injury or nervous system dysfunction.

-Dr. Myp Sekhon and Dr. Don Griesdale first brought the Brain Bolt to Vancouver in 2015, aided by donor-funding.
+Dr. Myp Sekhon and Dr. Don Griesdale, of VGH’s intensive care unit, first brought the Brain Bolt to Vancouver in 2015, aided by philanthropist Linda Nimmerrichter Holmes.
 Since then, they have saved the lives of patients who would have otherwise very likely never woken up, or suffered extreme deficits.